10 Minute Skillet Asian Chicken Bites

 Instructions:

 Step 1: Start by making the Asian marinade.
-Combine the coconut aminos, garlic olive oil (see below for substitutions), freshly grated ginger, salt and chopped green onion.
+Combine the coconut aminos, olive oil, freshly grated ginger, garlic powder, salt and chopped green onion.

 Glass bowl filled with Asian Marinade ingredients.